Fleet management solutions

 In 1990s telematics history, the GPS reached full operational capability.

-A truly pivotal moment occurred when the arrival of the World Wide Web becomes available to the public.
+A truly pivotal moment occurred when the arrival of the World Wide Web became available to the public.
 An information system that enables content sharing over the internet in a user-friendly way, it opened a universe of thrilling new possibilities for people, businesses and fleets.

-As the decade goes on, vehicle maintenance scheduling, fuel management, driver logs and more
+As the decade goes on, vehicle maintenance scheduling, fuel management, driver logs and more were increasingly handled on PCs.
+The file cabinets kept getting smaller and smaller…

 2000s: A decade of rapid innovation